Inventory Control | 9 Minute Read

-A critical process that has a huge bearing on inventory control is warehouse management.
-Lack of warehouse management can shoot up product delivery times and leads to mismanaged inventory while effective warehouse management can speed up order fulfilment.
+A critical process that has a significant bearing on inventory control is warehouse management.
+Lack of warehouse management can shoot up product delivery times and leads to mismanaged inventory, while effective warehouse management can speed up order fulfillment.

 Ideally, your in-demand items must be placed closest to the dispatch area and must be made more accessible as compared to slow-moving items.
 Also, the storage solutions in your warehouse must be structured in such a way that they can be easily moved by the warehouse workforce.

-The focus should also be on categorizing the storage (all inventory must be clearly labelled) so that the personnel handling orders in the warehouse are never confused when locating a particular product.
+The focus should also be on categorizing the storage (all inventory must be clearly labeled) so that the workers handling orders in the warehouse are never confused when looking for a particular product.
 They know exactly where they will find it in the warehouse.

 The key here is to give due importance to warehouse management.
 Effective warehouse management plays a huge role in improving inventory control.